microsoft/code-with-engineering-playbook/README.md

 The proposed outline is intended to accomplish the following goals

 1. Organize for quick reference and discoverability.
-2. Define content with a logical structure which reflects the engineering process (our Agile Lifecycle below).
+2. Define content with a logical structure which reflects the engineering process.
 3. Extensible hierarchy to allow teams to share deep subject matter expertise.

-### Agile Lifecycle
+### Organization

-Our Agile Lifecycle is rooted in CSE's one week sprint cycle, though the ordering and general guidance should still easily apply to sprint cycles of any reasonable length.
-Each section within then allows for deep dive information, recipes, and use cases.
+The topics of this repository are organized (and indexed below) by the typical ordering in which they first become applicable within an Agile sprint.
+This approach has been taken in an effort to enhance topic relevance and discoverability.

 - [Project Start](0000-pre-sprint)
   - [Team Agreements](0000-pre-sprint/team-agreements)